aminemoumni/Laravel-Blog-Movies/README.md

 ## Laravel Blog Movies
-This course base on the following course on udemy with 43H PHP with Laravel for beginners - Become a Master in Laravel (https://www.udemy.com/course/php-with-laravel-for-beginners-become-a-master-in-laravel/)
+This project base on the following course on udemy with 43H PHP with Laravel for beginners - Become a Master in Laravel (https://www.udemy.com/course/php-with-laravel-for-beginners-become-a-master-in-laravel/)